 Sometimes, it can be tricky to attract top talent as a smaller company when competing against what larger companies might be offering, especially salary.
 However, not all compensation packages are strictly dependent on salary.
 Offering flexible work hours and locations are simple, impactful benefits that employees were looking for in 2021 and will continue to do so in the future.

 Employees in smaller companies can typically enjoy more flexible work situations as they aren’t restricted by the same impossible-to-change company policies and are treated more like individuals.
 In short, the deeper personal connections that aren’t directly tied to a salary help management view employees more like real people with important goals and lives outside of the office.
-This also brings an additional benefit for employees by allowing them to feel like a trusted and valued member of the team.
+This also brings an additional benefit for employees by allowing them to feel like trusted and valued members of the team.

-Especially with the growing popularity of remote work, make sure to clearly communicate any working from home options you are able to offer.
+Especially with the growing popularity of remote work, make sure to clearly communicate any working-from-home options you are able to offer.